particle-iot/docs/src/content/guide/tools-and-features/remote-diagnostics.md

 This test verifies the state of the SIM and reports back on whether it is currently active or not.

+Note that the SIM layer will only be displayed if your Particle account has the proper access to the Particle SIM Card inside the device.
+For instance, if you are viewing Remote Diagnostics for a device claimed to your developer account, but that device is using a SIM associated with a product (not owned by your individual Particle account), the SIM Card layer will not be displayed.

 ### Cellular Network
 Particle is a mobile virtual network operator (MVNO) that enables Particle SIM cards to connect to cell towers from a variety of carriers around the world.
 This test verifies that the active SIM card in the device has a healthy data session with a cell tower.

+Similar to what was said in the above section, you must have proper access to the Particle SIM Card being used in the device for the Cellular Network layer to be displayed in the Console.

 {{/if}}